fadairo/novelcraft-ai/revision_instructions.md

 - **ADD**: Occasional details that lead nowhere, just like real observation
 - **EXAMPLE**: "The dishwasher needed emptying.
 This fact sat in her consciousness like a small stone in a shoe—noticeable but not quite painful enough to address immediately."

+### 6. **Writing great chapters and scenes**

+- Every scene has to have an inciting incident.
+Something has to happen otherwise it is just description.
+This can be anything from a bomb exploding in the bathroom to the character wanting a sandwich.
+- Rising Action (Turn) — This is much more than what happens next.
+It must ‘turn’ the action, which basically mean that something occurs which cannot be undone.
+- Crisis — This is the question moment.
+Will they or won’t they?
+- Climax — Answer the crisis question.
+They will!
+Or… They won’t!
+- Resolution — Tell the audience how the character reacts to this climax.
+- See how each scene/chapter fits into the structure above?
+I literally write it at the top of each re-write page, then plug in the exact moments to make sure it all works.
+The next step is to bridge your scene to the next inciting incident.
+This can be done as an exciting cliffhanger or an ordinary event, but it must be causal, which means it happens because of the last scene.

 ## SPECIFIC TECHNIQUES FOR HUMANIZATION

 ### 1. **Natural Thought Progression**